 The multiplication table looks daunting, but then patterns begin to emerge.
 Some are the consequence of choosing twelve as a base: since it divides all the digits except 5, most of the multiples just repeat the same final digits in the same sequence.
 In addition, you don't need to memorize very many numbers: only the 15 products in the black outline at lower right.
 All the others are either multiples of 0 or 1 or the complements of other products.
 For example, if you learn that 4×5 = 2η, then you also know that 5×4 = 2η, that η×5 = ζ4, that 4×ς = ζ4, and that η ×ς = 2η.
 Compare that to the 36 products you had to learn for the decimal multiplication table!

-It's also easy to see whether a Janus integer is divisible by 2, 3, 4, 6 or 12 just by looking at the final digit.
-To see whether it's divisible by 8 or 9, look at the last two digits: if they spell a multiple of 8 or 9, it is.
+It's easy to see whether a Janus integer is divisible by 2, 3, 4, 6 or 12 just by looking at the final digit.
+But there are also quick divisibility tests for the other small integers.
+To see whether a number is divisible by 8 or 9, look at the last two digits: if they spell a multiple of 8 or 9, it is.
 For example, the number (13851) is divisible by 9, as you can see because its last two digits spell (27), which is 3×9.

-For the small primes 5 7 11 13, there are easy tricks.
-To see whether a number is divisible by 11, add the digits up. if the result is a multiple of 11, the original number was divisible by 11.
+For the small primes 5 7 11 13, there are some tricks.
+To see whether a number is divisible by 11, add the digits up.
+If the result is 0, it is.
 The test for 13 works almost the same, but instead of adding them all, you subtract every second digit.
-For example, to test the number (728), you calculate 5 - 1 = 4, then 4 + η = 0, which is 0×13.
+For example, to test the number (728), you calculate 5 - 1 + η, which is 0.

 There is one more trick when representing numbers in Janus notation: it turns out that many fractions, when expanded in Janus notation, form a pattern where the same sequence repeats, but alternating between positive and negative values.
-In this case, we use the dozenal sign as the recurrer: it means "repeat what follows, but change the sign each time".
+In this case, we write the numbers after the second Break high, meaning "repeat what follows, but change the sign each time".

 To illustrate this, let's consider the decimal expansion for the fraction 1/7, a very interesting case.
-In decimal, it's written 0.142857... and we would write it in Shwa numerals using the dozenal and recurrer signs: 1*°142857.
-But when we convert it to balanced decimal notation, it becomes 0.143143... - the same three digits repeated in sequence, but with the sign changing every time.
-So we replace the recurrer with the decimal sign to indicate this, and just write τ°*143.
+In decimal, it's written 0.142857... and we would write it in Shwa numerals using two Breaks: -1°°142857.
+But when we convert it to balanced decimal notation, it becomes 0.143τηε... - the same three digits repeated in sequence, but with the sign changing every time, so we write the repeating part high.
 It works the same way in dozenal, too:

 And note that 0.143, rounded off to three decimal places, is a much better approximation to 1/7 than 0.142, six times better.
-Because each new digit of a balanced number is no more than half of its place value, fractional expansions are actually a series of closer and closer approximations - you never need to revise a previous digit.
+Because each new digit of a balanced number is no more than half of its place value, fractional expansions are actually a series of closer and closer approximations - you never need to revise a previous digit as we do now.

-You'll remember that Shwa notation uses the decade sign without any exponent to indicate a true percentage (one restricted to values between 0% and 100%).
-When using Janus notation, we retain the same notation, substituting the degree sign.
-But note that percentages above 50% are written starting with negative digits, to be subtracted from 100%:
+You'll remember that Shwa notation uses the Break without any exponent to indicate a true percentage (one restricted to values between 0% and 100%).
+In Janus notation, percentages above 50% are written starting with negative digits, to be subtracted from 100%:

 Because of this, the complement of any percentage is simply the negative.
 If 25% of the world writes in the Roman alphabet, then -25% doesn't!